ualib/agda-algebras/algebras_in_lean.rst

       end sub
     end subuniverse

-Next, we codify the definition of the subuniverse generated by a set that we saw in :eq:`SgDef` of :numref:`subuniverse`.
+Next, we codify the definition of the subuniverse generated by a set that we saw in :eq:`SgDef` of :numref:`subuniverses`.

 .. code-block:: lean